xcp-ng/xcp-ng-org/docs/currentrelease.md

-# XCP-ng 8.1
+# Current Release (CR)

-XCP-ng 8.1 is the latest release of XCP-ng.
+**XCP-ng 8.1** is the current and latest release of XCP-ng.
 [Download the installation ISO](http://mirrors.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2.iso).

 SHA256 checksums, GPG signatures and net-install ISO are available [here](https://xcp-ng.org/#easy-to-install).

+## CR objectives

+Using the CR version is relevant if:

+* you want to enjoy the most recent features and enhancements
+* you want to have the latest hardware support
+* you want to enjoy more performances
+* it's not a problem to do an upgrade twice a year or so

+If you prefer to be more conservative, go for our [LTS release](lts.md).

 ## Release information